JaegerwaldDev/RAWR/BM/README.md

 # BM - Bitmap

-or RwBM to be specific
+or NyBM to be specific

+Bitmaps for pixel art with low palette size :3